 Please note that while we will regularly update the information on this page, the evolving nature of our nation’s response to COVID-19 means you will always find the most up to date information regarding all matters on the Unite Against COVID-19 website.

-Below, you'll find a general overview of the allowances and conditions of Alert Levels 2, 3 and 4.
+Below, you'll find a general overview of the allowances and conditions of all Alert Levels.